julien-/gulp_browsersync/README.md

 I choosed the second option to keep link between Front-end and Back-end repositories.

-# Git "gulp" branch exists ?
+# Git "gulp" branch exists in the project to clone ?

 <details><summary>NO</summary><p>